concat1911/LibraryManager/README.md

-# LibraryManager
+Library Manager

-Project with QT5 and SQLite DB
+> Project with Qt5 and SQLite

+Funtion List:
+-
+- Add new Media (Book/CD) into library
+- Add new Person data
+- Borrow, and return Media